 BLACK ESQUIRE Library

 The Black Esquire LIBRARY is the educational division of Black Esquire LLC.
-Its components provide resources to help guide our members along their career paths.
+Its components provide resources to help guide you along your career paths.

 Black Esquire Case Summaries

 Our library is full of instrumental U.S. Supreme Court cases that have had a significant effect on the Black and minority community throughout history.
 Read and learn!